karatelabs/karate/karate-mock-servlet/README.md

 And you can re-use your traditional HTTP integration tests without changes - just switch your environment, and Karate can run tests and bypass HTTP on the wire.

-This can be huge time-saver as you don't have to spend time waiting for your app-server to start and stop.
-You also don't need to worry about having free ports on your local machine, no more fiddling with HTTPS and certificates, and if you do things right - you can achieve TDD and code-coverage for all the layers of your application, starting from the web-service controllers.
+This can be a huge time-saver as you don't have to spend time waiting for your app-server to start and stop.
+You also don't need to worry about having free ports on your local machine, there's no more fiddling with HTTPS and certificates, and if you do things right - you can achieve TDD and code-coverage for all your application layers, starting from the web-controllers.

 So yes, you can test HTTP web-services with the same ease that you expect from traditional unit-tests.
 Especially for micro-services - when you combine this approach with Karate's data-driven and data-matching capabilities, you can lean towards having more integration tests without losing any of the benefits of unit-tests.